Samsung/tizen-docs/docs/training/native/process/debugging-app-n.md

 1. Right-click in the marker bar area and select **Breakpoint Properties**.
 2. To define actions, select **Actions** in the left side menu.
 3. Click **New** and select an action type.
-The available action types are:Sound ActionYou can make a sound when the break point stops.Log ActionYou can see log messages in the **Console** view.Resume ActionThe program execution continues after a specified time.External Tool ActionYou can make your own action.Click **Attach** after setting the action attributes.
+The available action types are:
+  - Sound Action
+  You can make a sound when the break point stops.
+  - Log Action
+  You can see log messages in the **Console** view.
+  - Resume Action
+  The program execution continues after a specified time.
+  - External Tool Action
+  You can make your own action.

+  Click **Attach** after setting the action attributes.
-4. To define common properties where the break point stops, select **Common** in the left side menu.For example, you can specify a condition using an expression.
+4. To define common properties where the break point stops, select **Common** in the left side menu.

+ For example, you can specify a condition using an expression.
 The break point stops the execution only if the condition is matched.
 The **Ignore count** field defines the count where the break point stops.

 ## Watch Points